+Application information is e-mailed to all current NRES graduate students in February of each year.
 For the Downers Grove Garden Club Graduate Scholarships, the Garden Club itself will choose the winners over the summer and winners will be awarded in the fall.
 For the other scholarships, the Graduate Policy Committee will evaluate applications based on scholarship guidelines and superior academic achievement.
-Winners will be notified in May.
+Winners are generally notified in April.

-Descriptions of the scholarships follow.
+Descriptions of the scholarships follow: